MicrosoftDocs/OfficeDocs-O365SecComp-pr.zh-CN/SecurityCompliance/what-the-sensitive-information-types-look-for.md

 #### <a name="keywordgermanpassport"></a>Keyword_german_passport

 - reisepass
--
-reisepasse
--
+- reisepasse
-reisepassnummer
-- passport
+- reisepassnummer
--
+- 登记卡

-passports
+- passports

 #### <a name="keywordgermanpassportcollaborative"></a>Keyword_german_passport_collaborative

 - geburtsdatum
 - ausstellungsdatum
--
-ausstellungsort
+- ausstellungsort

 #### <a name="keywordgermanpassportnumber"></a>Keyword_german_passport_number